 remove action( ‘wp_head’,’rsd_link’ );

 By adding the following two lines of code in the functions.php file, you protect yourself from giving out your wrongly spelled passwords while logging in.
-As these errors are saved in a log file, it can be used to gain access and the hackers could try various combinations to login.
+As these errors are saved in a log file, they can be used to gain access and the hackers could try various combinations to log in.

 add_filter( ‘login_errors’, ‘no_errors_here’ );

 Last but not least, use strong passwords that cannot be easily guessed.
 It is good to use a complex password, or even better an auto-generated one with a variety of numbers, nonsensical letter combinations, and special characters like % or @ which makes it difficult to guess.

 There are many simpler tricks and advanced techniques to make your website hardened and unbreakable.
 These are however some of the basics that every beginner can easily follow.
 Website security gives you peace of mind and the more you work on taking care of the simple stuff mentioned above, makes it harder for your site to be hacked into.

 Disclaimer :*Please note this post contains affiliate links, I recommend the products here only because I find them useful.
 The opinions in this post are all my own and based on my blogging experiences * .